iliesabdelsadok-es/Group13/README.md

 | Start button          | New session reset            | 6          |

-🗄️ 2.
-InfluxDB Logging
+2. InfluxDB Logging

-Two measurement types are stored:
+differents type of datas are stored:

 Environment & Voting